Saint Library

 "I am not afraid; I was born to do this."

-The Maid of Orléans, a teenage peasant girl who led the armies of France to victory at God's command.
-Illiterate and young, she possessed a military genius that baffled veteran commanders, claiming she was guided by the voices of St. Michael, St. Catherine, and St. Margaret.
-She reversed the tide of the Hundred Years' War and saw the King crowned at Reims.
-Captured and sold to the English, she was subjected to a rigged trial where she navigated theological traps with stunning simplicity before being burned at the stake, calling out the name of Jesus.
+Joan of Arc, an illiterate teenage peasant, led the armies of France to miraculous victory at God's command, claiming guidance from the voices of saints.
+She reversed the Hundred Years' War and saw the King crowned at Reims before being captured and burned at the stake, calling out the name of Jesus.

 Joan of Arc